leeftk/Establishments/README.txt

 So best believe we getting that again
-I never promised loyalty to those I wouldn’t fight for them So why we still believe that we’d be safe from the establishment (establishment) Thinking of the places that we could live in peace I know I Wanna be free and wanna live happily Yes I know
-Know that the pursuit of happiness is an inalienable right One that was given to me without the need for fight
+I never promised loyalty to those I wouldn’t fight for them So why we still believe that we’d be safe from the establishment (establishment) Thinking of the places that we could live in peace (yea I know) Wanna be free and wanna live happily with glee  (yea I know) Know that the pursuit of happiness is an inalienable right One that was given to me without the need for fight